eawww/MeetHooks/Outline.md

 ```

 But why do we have to append our highlander in a useEffect? <details>
   <summary>Well, because...</summary> ...on the initial render, our `highlanderHolderRef` is undefined.
+So when we try to call `appendChild( )` on it, it all comes crashing down.
 </details>
 <br><br>
 ```jsx